Albrtito/ObsidianNotes/02 - Atomic/20240605 - 171939 - Theorem - Sandwich lemma.md

 > $$

 **Remarks:**
-+ Using this lemma is not straighfor
++ Using this lemma is not straightforward.
+Mostly try to find an inequality for the limit.
+It is better to try anything else before going with this.

 ## Examples:

 1.